How To Meditate For Beginners [Exercises and Techniques]

 No judgment, no frustration.
 Just redirect.

 Now, here’s where most people screw up.
-They think they’re failing because their mind keeps wandering.
+They think they’re failing because their minds keep wandering.

 Newsflash: that’s the whole point.
-Whenever you notice your mind has wandered and bring it back, that’s a mental rep. That’s you building your focus muscle.
+Whenever you notice your mind has wandered, bring it back; that’s a mental rep. That’s you building your focus muscle.
 It’s like doing a bicep curl for your brain.

 Start with five minutes a day.
 Set a timer.
 Open your eyes and get on with your day when you’re done.
 Do this every day for a week, and I guarantee you’ll start noticing changes.